Gravity Hits Stocks

 Lofty Valuations:

-Stock Market to GDP is also near all time highs.
+Stock Market to GDP is also near all-time highs.
 Eventually, valuations will matter.

 Too far, Too fast: